beber89/nextjs-heroku-deployable/backlog.md

   * TODO: footer
   * TODO: Contact Us
     * ditch shopify-admin idea and use Nodemailer
-    * ask if it is possible to use shopify-admin with api
     * show success feedback for sent email
     * show feedback for error
   * TODO: in cart, item should link to product